 While you are not legally obligated to work with a defense attorney of any kind (a public defender or a private attorney), failing to enlist a skilled attorney usually results in a negative outcome for your case.
 A dedicated and experienced lawyer can anticipate the prosecution’s strategies and determine whether your rights have been violated in any way.
 Your attorney can also advocate for you before the judge to seek reduced charges and penalties and fight to have any tainted evidence ruled inadmissible.

-While this will depend upon your particular case, a standard license suspension for a first DUI offense may be 4 to 6 months.
-A second conviction may result in a suspension of up to 2 years, a third conviction for up to 3 years, and a fourth conviction up to 4 years.
+While this will depend upon your particular case, a standard license suspension for a first DUI offense maybe 4 to 6 months.
+A second conviction may result in a suspension of up to 2 years, the third conviction for up to 3 years, and a fourth conviction for up to 4 years.
 It is also important to understand that your license is not suspended by the court, but rather the Department of Motor Vehicles.
-At your hearing, the DMV will decide whether the officer had reasonable grounds to confiscate your license, and the length of time for which your driving privileges should be suspended.
+At your hearing, the DMV will decide whether the officer had reasonable grounds to confiscate your license and the length of time for which your driving privileges should be suspended.

 A DMV hearing is an administrative hearing and is entirely separate from the criminal court process.
 This means that the state will not provide a defendant with a public defender as a representor.
 However, it is highly recommended that you work with a private attorney who can represent you at your DMV hearing.
 This hearing must be scheduled within 10 days of your arrest, and having an experienced attorney at your side can help to guarantee a positive outcome.